Why Your Car Shakes When Braking and How to Fix It

 How Do I Stop My Car Shaking When I Brake

 The other option would be the DIY approach.
 However, you must note that the DIY approach is not for the uninitiated.
 You should have some experience and the right tools before trying to resolve the issue yourself.
-It would be best if you also were sure about which component requires repair or replacement.
+It would be best if you were also sure about which component requires repair or replacement.
 That said, here is how you go about it:

 Remove the wheel after taking off the bolts that secure it.
-After taking off the wheel, you can then take repair/replace the following components:
+After taking off the wheel, you can then repair/replace the following components:

 Brake Rotors